selectel/terraform-provider-selectel/website/docs/d/cloudbackup_checkpoint_v2.html.markdown

 # selectel\_cloudbackup\_checkpoint\_v2

-Provides a list of backup checkpoints for Selectel Scheduled Backups.
-For more information about checkpoints, see the [official Selectel API documentation](https://docs.selectel.ru/en/api/scheduled-backups/).
+Provides a list of created backups for Selectel Backups in the Cloud.
+For more information about backups, see the [official Selectel documentation](https://docs.selectel.ru/en/cloud-servers/backups/about-backups/).

 ## Example Usage